ehmicky/error-serializer/README.md

 property previously set by that constructor is still preserved, providing it is serializable and enumerable.

-However, if the `error.constructorArgs` property is set, the constructor will be called with those arguments.
+However, the `error.constructorArgs` property can be set to call the constructor with those arguments.
 It it throws, `Error` will be used as a fallback error class.

 <!-- eslint-disable fp/no-class, fp/no-this, fp/no-mutation -->